Downy and Hairy Woodpeckers

 Male and female

 In each species, the male and female are about the same size.
-If you see a big difference between the size of two of these woodpeckers, you'll know you're looking at a downy and a hairy, not male and female of one species.
+If you see a big difference between the size of two of these black-and-white woodpeckers, you'll know you're looking at a Downy and a Hairy, not male and female of just one species.
+A closer look at the bill and the tail will help you determine which it is.